Dr. Jordan Abercrombie joined the team in December 2019.

 In addition to helping patients, Dr. Abercrombie shares his love of learning with his students at Bolivar Technical College in Bolivar, MO where he teaches anatomy and physiology II.

-You can read about Dr. Abercrombie’s experience and credentials below, or schedule an appointment.
+You can read about Dr. Abercrombie’s experience and credentials below.

 - Loehr Health Center